- Congregations, Ministries, and Communities of Faith

 The Executive of the General Council is the decision-making body for the United Church between meetings of the General Council, living into covenantal relationship and mutually accountable with the General Council, regional councils, and communities of faith.

-There are eighteen voting members on the Executive.
-These include the Moderator, Immediate Past Moderator, General Secretary, and one member chosen by the Indigenous Ministries Council.
+There are 18 voting members on the Executive.
+These include the Moderator, Immediate Past Moderator, General Secretary, and one member chosen by the National Indigenous Council.
 See the Downloads below for a complete list of members.

 Minutes from the meetings of the Executive and the Sub-Executive can be found on the United Church Commons